Mohammad-Alismael/cs447-battleship/ReadMe.txt

 8. Both players go back and forth until one of them gets 14 points to win the game.

 Bonus features that we made
-- asking for a username
+- asking for a username for both sides
-- the user can set the ship by his/her will
+- the user can set the ship by his/her will ( placing unique ships ).
-- can't shoot the same place twice
+- the user can't shoot the same place twice